-Sober living houses are private residences, usually providing support for those struggling with a substance abuse problem.
-They differ in structure and prices, but generally have less structure than a halfway house.
-Sober livings are attended voluntarily, and are not usually court-mandated.
+Sober living houses are private residences, providing support for those struggling with a substance abuse problem.
+They differ in structure and price, but have less structure than a halfway house.
+Individuals attend sober living homes voluntarily, rather than by court mandate.
 Provided as a means for reintegration of recovering addicts, sober living houses give the recovering addict a healthy peer network and model of recovery.
 Sober living houses are extensions of residential or outpatient rehab programs.
 They provide a lower level of care that gives individuals more freedom.
 However, they still provide the structure necessary for prolonged recovery.
 At The Hills Treatment Center, our sober living facilities also offer many of the same amenities as our inpatient programs.
 Individuals that remain continue to benefit from residences that staff monitors 24 hours per day.
 The Hills Treatment Center also provides cleaning services, nutritious snacks and a close proximity to the city.

 When deciding between a sober living home and a halfway house, it’s important to outline what your requirements are for recovery.
 For those with financial troubles or without insurance, a halfway house may be the way to go after rehab.These recovery centers can also be great places to meet like minded individuals suffering with similar problems.
 However, finding space in one of these facilities might prove difficult.
 On the other hand, sober living houses are substantially more comfortable.
 They also offer a degree of privacy that halfway houses can’t.
 Privacy and luxury does come with a higher price tag, though.
 For those who have insurance or are able to afford a higher standard of care, sober living homes are the ideal way to continue on the journey to sobriety.